 California Proposition 65 WARNING: Consuming this product can expose you to chemicals including lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
 For more information, go to www.P65Warnings.ca.gov/food.

-CLINICAL SUPPORT PROGRAM contains Vitamin A. If you are presently taking Accutane® (isotretinoin) for the treatment of acne, please refrain from taking CLINICAL SUPPORT PROGRAM until the end of the treatment cycle.
+CLINICAL SUPPORT PROGRAM contains Vitamin A. If you are presently taking a vitamin A containing medication for the treatment of acne, please refrain from taking CLINICAL SUPPORT PROGRAM until the end of the treatment cycle.
 This product also contains niacin, which may cause temporary redness of the skin and flushing.

 TRAACS® is a registered trademark of Albion International, Inc.